ACFT Score Chart: What You Need to Know to Crush Your Army Fitness Test

 6. Two-Mile Run

-Each event tests different aspects of physical fitness.
+Each event evaluates distinct facets of physical fitness.

 Goals and Objectives

-The ACFT’s primary goal is to enhance soldier readiness and reduce injuries by better aligning physical training with combat requirements.
+The ACFT’s primary aim is to enhance soldier readiness and lower injury risk by aligning physical training more closely with combat demands.

-It aims to create a more fit and capable force that can handle the diverse challenges of modern warfare.
+It aspires to cultivate a fitter and more capable force equipped to tackle the multifaceted challenges of modern warfare.

-By incorporating a wider range of physical abilities, the test encourages a more holistic approach to fitness.
+By encompassing a broader spectrum of physical attributes, the test advocates for a holistic view of fitness.

-This shift promotes overall health and wellness among soldiers, potentially reducing medical costs and improving long-term readiness.
+This shift promotes overall health and wellness among soldiers, which may reduce healthcare costs and enhance long-term readiness.

-The ACFT also serves as a tool for assessing unit readiness and identifying areas for improvement in physical training programs.
+The ACFT also functions as a means of evaluating unit readiness and pinpointing enhancement areas in physical training programs.

-Its gender- and age-neutral standards aim to foster a culture of fitness across all demographics within the Army.
+Its age- and gender-neutral benchmarks aim to foster a fitness-oriented culture across all demographics within the Army.

 ACFT Scoring Explained